dvl-mehnaz/Modified-Resume-ATS-/README.md

 # Modified-Resume-ATS-
-This model takes the file from user in an pdf format
+This model takes the file from user in a pdf format